East China Normal University: Study China Programme

 Along with several other Chinese universities, East China Normal University has hosted the United Kingdom (UK) government-funded Study China Programme for a number of years.
 In this programme, students from UK institutions spend one to two summer months studying Mandarin Chinese and Chinese culture at a university in China.
 The programme is organised by the University of Manchester and is fully funded by UK government bodies, such as the Department of Business, Innovation and Skills.
 Its purpose is to strengthen ties between UK university students and China, in particular as relatively few British students enroll in degrees in China.
 The programme has increased relations between ECNU and numerous leading UK universities.

 Diplomats' Program

 Sponsored by Shanghai Municipal Education Commission and Shanghai Foreign Affairs Office, the Diplomats' Program has been organized by ECNU since 2011.
 In this program, consular officials from over 20 countries spend two months during summer studying at East China Normal University.

-Academics

-At present the university is made up of 24 full-time schools and colleges, 2 unconventional colleges and 5 advanced research institutes, with 58 departments offering 79 undergraduate programs.
-The university also comprises 3 affiliated schools: NYU Shanghai, Asia-Europe Business School and ECNU-UNC School of Sino-American Innovative Education.